prashanthtr/Karnatik-Flow-Rhythms/README.md

 # autoaccompaniment

-Real-time automatic rhythm accompaniment response for Carnatic music.
+An experiment with use of Flow rhythms in Carnatic music for real-time automatic rhythm accompaniment.